 Cole Porter spent the Jazz Age making a name for himself as an international playboy who wrote clever ditties to amuse his friends.
 By the end of the decade, the rest of the world was enjoying his wit and sophisticated compositions.
 He was writing classics like “Let’s Misbehave” and "Let’s Do It, Let’s Fall In Love.”
 In an era when most composers of popular songs worked in collaboration with lyricists, Porter distinguished himself by writing his own smart, funny verses.

 Born rich, Cole Porter became far wealthier from his songwriting career.
-And he and his socialite wife, Linda Lee Thomas knew how to enjoy it.
-They hobnobbed with high society, entertained aristocrats and bohemians in their suite at the Waldorf Astoria in New York.
-In France, Cole taught his Parisian friends how to Charleston in his Art Deco house fitted with marble floors and zebra skin rugs.
-And in Venice, the Porters kept a palace, the Rezzonico, with elaborate salons and a formal ballroom, though they spent more of their time throwing parties on the beach.
+And he and his socialite wife, Linda Lee Thomas, knew how to enjoy it.
+They hobnobbed with high society, entertaining aristocrats and bohemians in their suite at the Waldorf Astoria in New York.
+In France Cole taught his Parisian friends how to Charleston in his Art Deco house fitted with marble floors and zebra skin rugs.
+And in Venice the Porters kept a palace, the Rezzonico, with elaborate salons and a formal ballroom, though they spent more of their time throwing parties on the beach.

 This week on Riverwalk Jazz, jazz singer Nina Ferro joins The Jim Cullum Jazz Band for a concert of Cole Porter compositions live from the Filoli Estate in California.

 Photo credit for Home Page: Cole Porter.
 Photo courtesy allaboutjazz.

 Text based on Riverwalk Jazz script ©2011 by Margaret Moos Pick